MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 Return to [the `appsetting.json` file](configure-find-admin-configuration-file.md) and do the following:

 + **For Azure Active Directory:** In appsettings.json, find the `"AzureActiveDirectory"` section.
-Make sure the alphanumberic client key you created in the portal **for the web app** is used for `"Key": ` property.
+Make sure the alphanumeric client key you created in the portal **for the web app** is used for `"Key": ` property.
 This key allows R Server to verify that the groups you've declared are valid in AAD.
-See example below.
+See following example.
 Learn more about [configuring R Server user to authenticate with Azure Active Directory](configure-authentication.md#aad).

   >[!IMPORTANT]
   > For more security, we recommend you [encrypt the key](configure-use-admin-utility.md#encrypt) before adding the information to appsettings.json.

   >[!NOTE]
-  > If a given user belongs to more than groups that allowed in AAD (overage limit), AAD will provide an overage claim in the token it returns.
+  > If a given user belongs to more than groups that allowed in AAD (overage limit), AAD provides an overage claim in the token it returns.
 This claim along with the key you provide here allows R Server to retrieve the group memberships for the user.

 + **For Active Directory/LDAP:** In appsettings.json, find the `"LDAP"` section.
-In order for R Server to verify that the groups you've declared are valid in AD/LDAP, you must provide the `QueryUserDn` and `QueryUserPassword` in the `"LDAP"` section.
-See the example below.
+In order for R Server to verify that the groups you have declared are valid in AD/LDAP, you must provide the `QueryUserDn` and `QueryUserPassword` in the `"LDAP"` section.
+See the following example.
 This allows R Server to verify that each declared group is, in fact, a valid, existing group in AD.
 Learn more about [configuring R Server user to authenticate with Active Directory/LDAP](configure-authentication.md#ldap).

 #### Step 3.
 Apply the changes to R Server

 1. [Restart the web node](configure-use-admin-utility.md#startstop) for the changes to take effect.
-You'll need to log in  using [the local 'admin' account](configure-authentication.md#local) in the administration utility.
+Log in  using [the local 'admin' account](configure-authentication.md#local) in the administration utility.

-1. Repeat these changes in every web node you've configured.
+1. Repeat these changes in every web node you have configured.
 The configuration must be the same across all web nodes.

 ### Example